 Zebulon Turrentine is the son of a timber framer and visual artist, born in the first log cabin his father built and was raised as the 4th generation on that family farm.
 When he was a child, opportunities for exploring craft and woodworking were abundant and used to their fullest potential.
 His grandmother, a Julliard trained pianist, exposed him to classical music at a young age, and he later came to study classical guitar performance at Shenandoah Conservatory.
 During and after conservatory studies, he built guitars for Gallagher Guitar Company in Wartrace, TN.
 He later worked in the Peace Corps and ran a non-profit organization.
 These experiences coalesced into the creation of his own workshop where he works full-time handcrafting classical guitars near Alpine, TN.
 Owners of these guitars include performers and collectors around the world.

-[The Fear]It's easy to find excuses as to why we might fall short of lofty goals, but in the final assessment, the fact is that a luthier's work must be the essential tool for an extremely difficult job that demands hours of practice per day.
-All this hard work and dedication is metted out upon the guitars I build, so it's very important that I build something on which this practitioner can look forward to doing their daily work.
-It's not easy to practice hours per day and create patterns of measurable success.
+It is easy to find excuses as to why we might fall short of lofty goals, but in the final assessment, the fact is that a luthier's work must be the essential tool for an extremely difficult job that demands hours of practice per day.
+All this hard work and dedication is metted out upon the guitars we build, so it's very important that we build something on which this practitioner can eagerly anticipate doing their daily work.
+It is not easy to practice hours per day and create patterns of measurable success.
 There are many frustrations.
 The last thing thoughtful, dedicated musicians want is to question whether their rate of success is being diminished by their instrument.
 This variable must be deleted.
 And so it is that many guitars fail to meet that standard and their makers fail along with them.
 It is both cruel and important to aknowledge these fundamental truths of the trade.